AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Floppy Bird Clone/README.md

 # Flappy Bird Game
-This is a Python implementation of the classic Flappy Bird game using the Pygame library.
-In this game, you control a bird and try to navigate it through a series of pipes without crashing into them.
-Your score increases as you successfully pass through the pipes.
+This Python program emulates the popular Flappy Bird game using the Pygame library.
+The code encompasses functions for initializing the game, rendering graphical elements, and handling player input.
+Throughout the game loop, the player guides a bird through a series of pipes while avoiding collisions.
+The game runs continuously until it determines that the game is over, at which point the player's score is displayed.
+The code also incorporates image loading, game parameter configuration, and a simple start screen that starts the game when the player presses the spacebar or enter key.

 ![Floppy Bird Clone Screenshot](https://github.com/c0olade/Software-Engineering-Journey/blob/main/Mini-Projects/Floppy%20Bird%20Clone/images/Flappy.gif)